 This course will prepare students for the workplace by improving their personal competency.
-Specific skills that will be covered include initiative, self-motivation, drive, flexibility, independence, self-awareness and stress tolerance.
+Specific skills that will be covered include initiative, self-motivation, drive, flexibility, independence, self-awareness, and stress tolerance.
 Students will have an opportunity to increase their self-awareness through a personality assessment tool.
 Students will also learn how to increase their commercial awareness.

-Credit hours: 1 Lecture contact hours: 1 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Upon demand